Kid Friendly Activities in Cumberland Valley

 By the afternoon, the kids are either going to be full of pent-up energy or in need of a snooze.
 Sneak in a little history and head to the outside Army Heritage Trail at U.S. Army Heritage and Education Center, where there is plenty of room to let the energized bunch run around, and play hide and seek in the full-scale exhibits, or to take a leisurely stroller ride while staring in awe at the tanks and helicopters.
 Admission is free!

-If they still can’t sit still take them to Carlisle Sports Emporium where they can play mini golf, ride on the outside go karts if they are at least 36” tall with an adult or roller skate.
+If they still can’t sit still take them to Carlisle Sports Emporium where they can play mini golf, ride on the outdoor go karts if they are at least 36” tall with an adult, or play arcade games..
 After a long day, you and your kids deserve a special treat.
 Georgie Lou’s Retro Candy makes you feel like a kid again and has just about every retro candy you can think of.
-Reminisce and share your childhood stories of saving your pennies to get Swedish fish and Turkish taffy.
+Reminisce and share your childhood stories of saving your pennies to get Swedish Fish and Turkish Taffy.

 While you are staying in Cumberland Valley you should definitely make a couple daytrips that are less than 30 minutes away.
 For an engaging, irresistible invitation to explore and discover, visit The Whitaker Center for Science and the Arts.
 The special KidsPlace for kids 5 and under is a kids-sized cityscape full of hands-on activities awaiting creative imaginations, crawling and climbing explorers and curious little minds.
 This is only one of many interactive exhibits.
 All ages will find excitement and be fascinated with what they learn.

-If your LO, or you for that matter, has never been on a river cruise, now is the time.
+If you've never been on a river cruise, now is the time.
 The Pride of the Susquehanna, an authentic stern-driven paddle wheeler, offers 45-minute rides on the Susquehanna River.
 Your family will enjoy the best view of the Harrisburg skyline on one side and the beautiful Cumberland Valley on the other.
 Kids 3 and under are free.
 They also have a snack bar on board.

 Things to Do